bchase/resque-rails-demo/README.md

 $ QUEUE=exports rake resque:work
 ```

-The first of these calls will start a Resque worker that will processes jobs on *all* queues, whereas the second will start a worker that only processes the `exports` queue, which corresponds to our `@@queue = :exports` above in our `Exporter` job.
+The first of these calls will start a Resque worker that will processes jobs on *all* queues, whereas the second will start a worker that only processes the `exports` queue, which corresponds to our `@queue = :exports` above in our `Exporter` job.

 Besides that, the `resque:work` Rake task comes with Resque, so we won't need to define that.
 But we have one problem yet: this Rake task knows nothing about our Rails app, which means that it won't know anything about `Export` or `Exporter`.